ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 4. Click on the `Transactions` tab
 5. Click on the `POST /record` tab
 6. Scroll down to `Trace sample`
+7. Go to the second (`2`) `Trace sample`
-7. Click on the `Logs` tab
+8. Click on the `Logs` tab

-These are all the logs associated with this specific transaction.
+These are all the logs associated with this particular trace sample.

 Attributes via Structured Logging
 ===